Jean Harlow: 1911–1925: Early life and education

+1926–1928: First marriage

-During Harlow’s freshman year at the school, she was paired with a "big sister" from the senior class who introduced her to 19-year-old Charles "Chuck" Fremont McGrew III, an heir to a large fortune.
-By the fall of 1926, Harlow and Chuck were dating seriously, and they were married in 1927.
-Jean Carpenter was also married that same year to Marino Bello, on January 18.
-However, Harlow did not attend her mother's wedding.
+During Harlow's freshman year at the school, she was paired with a "big sister" from the senior class who introduced her to 19-year-old Charles "Chuck" Fremont McGrew III, an heir to a large fortune.
+By the fall of 1926, Harlow and Chuck were dating seriously, and they were married in 1928.
+Jean Carpenter was also married that same year to Marino Bello, on January 18, however, Harlow did not attend her mother's wedding.

 In 1928, two months after the wedding, Chuck McGrew turned 21 and received part of his inheritance.
 The couple left Chicago and moved to Los Angeles, settling into a home in Beverly Hills, where Harlow thrived as a wealthy socialite.
 McGrew hoped to distance Harlow from her mother with the move.
 Neither Chuck nor Harlow worked during this time, and both were considered heavy drinkers.

-Career

 1928–1929: Work as an extra

-While living in Los Angeles, Harlean befriended a young aspiring actress named Rosalie Roy.
-Not owning a car herself, Rosalie asked Harlean to drive her to Fox Studios for an appointment.
-While waiting for Rosalie, Harlean was noticed and approached by Fox executives, whom she told she was not interested.
+While living in Los Angeles, Harlow befriended a young aspiring actress named Rosalie Roy.
+Not owning a car herself, Rosalie asked Harlow to drive her to Fox Studios for an appointment.
+While waiting for Rosalie, Harlow was noticed and approached by Fox executives, whom she told she was not interested.
 Nevertheless, she was given letters of introduction to Central Casting.
-A few days later, Rosalie Roy bet Harlean that she did not have the nerve to go in for an audition.
-Unwilling to lose a wager and pressed by her enthusiastic mother who had followed her daughter to Los Angeles by this time, Harlean went to Central Casting and signed in under her mother's maiden name, Jean Harlow.
+A few days later, Rosalie Roy bet Harlow that she did not have the nerve to go in for an audition.
+Unwilling to lose a wager and pressed by her enthusiastic mother who had followed her daughter to Los Angeles by this time, Harlow went to Central Casting and signed in under her mother's maiden name, Jean Harlow.